jadecobra/python_tdd_exercises/source/exceptions/TypeError/index.rst

         def function_08(argument, name):
             return None

-        function_08('positional', argument='keyword')

-    # Exceptions seen

   the terminal_ still shows :ref:`TypeError<what causes TypeError?>` because the :ref:`call<how to call a function with input>` gives ``'positional'`` as the value for the first argument which is ``argument`` in the :ref:`definition<how to make a function that takes input>`, and it gives ``'keyword'`` as the value for ``argument`` as a :ref:`keyword argument<test_keyword_arguments>`.

-* I change the order of the inputs
+* I change the order of the names in the parentheses of the :ref:`function definition<how to make a function that takes input>`

   .. code-block:: python
-    :lineno-start: 60
+    :lineno-start: 63
     :emphasize-lines: 3-4

     def test_type_error_w_args_and_kwargs():